jhucompilers/fall2022/assign/assign04.md

 ### Hints and tips

-*It is possible that this section will be updated.*

 *Allocating storage*: As mentioned previously, the `StorageCalculator` class can be used to lay out the fields of a struct data type, but it can also be used to lay out local variables in a block of memory in the stack frame.